MarieSumalee/MarieSumalee/README.md

 - 🥇 Gatsby is far out!
 - 🤩 Stackpit is also amazing!
 - 💪  GrapQL is a powerful tool!
-- 😮  But Wow..I have just discovered Prisma!
+- 😮  Oh Wow..I have just discovered Prisma!
 - 🧢  I like to stay busy and keep on learning new stuff.. anything that is practicle, susbtantials, and less complicated
 - 📫 Reach me here at my webwite